com-480-data-visualization/com-480-project-JobInsider/README.md

 > - Why is your approach original?
 > - What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).
 > - In case you are using a dataset that you have already explored in another context (ML or ADA course, semester project...), you are required to share the report of that work to outline the differences with the submission for this class.

+This dataset has been previously utilized in several analyses available on [Kaggle](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings/code).
+However, the majority of these analyses are limited in scope, primarily consisting of basic visualizations within Jupyter notebooks, including [the one](https://www.kaggle.com/code/arshkon/getting-started-basic-analysis/notebook) developed by the dataset's original author.
+The Exploratory Data Analysis (EDA) presented in those works closely resembles the preliminary analysis conducted by our team.

+The proposed approach seeks to provide a more comprehensive and visually engaging analysis by incorporating advanced visualizations and interactive elements.
+Additionally, we intend to integrate supplementary datasets to contextualize observed labor market trends over recent years and explore potential future developments.
+This approach aims to enhance interpretability and accessibility of the findings, particularly for recent graduates and early-career professionals.

+It is important to note that none of the team members have previously worked with this dataset.

 ## Milestone 2 (18th April, 5pm)